 Don’t skimp exercising or sleeping

-Exercise increases oxygen levels in your brain and prevents memory loss and heart diseases.
-At the same time, exercise enhances the effects of brain chemicals and protect damage brain cells.
-Sleep deprivation can occur in brain functions and are not able to operate fully which reduces creativity, problem-solving skills as well as critical thinking skills.
+Exercise increases oxygen levels in your brain and prevents memory loss and heart disease.
+At the same time, exercise enhances the effects of brain chemicals and protects damaged brain cells.
+Sleep deprivation can occur in brain functions and cannot operate fully, reducing creativity, problem-solving skills, and critical thinking skills.
 Remember sleep is necessary for memory consolidation.

 Memory-friendly diet